 - 1. Understanding the physical world via scientific inquiry: examples from planetary motion and the atomic world. - 2.
 Classical physics: "clockwork" description of the physical world. - 3.
-Energy and entropy: the driving rules for the physical world. - 4.
-Electric forces: the force responsible for much of how ordinary matter behaves. - 5.
+Energy: the general rules for the physical world. - 4.
+Electric and magnetic forces: the forces responsible for much of how ordinary matter behaves. - 5.
 Waves and light: models of light. - 6.
 Quantum theory: the modern description of the physical world.